 “I couldn’t agree more!” offered the Guild’s Master of Ceremonies, Redimere Napiform.
-“They are even skeptical of basic magical theory, when it is clear that magic is itself what defines reality.
+“They even doubt basic magical theory, when it is clear that magic is itself what defines reality.
 The nobles are little better than rude mechanicals in that regard.
 They refuse to believe in anything that they don’t see with their own eyes.”
-He regretted his decision to wear his red flannel swimming slops, when his purple ones with the stars and glyphs upon them were so much more… wizardly.
+He regretted his decision to wear red flannel swimming slops, when his purple ones with the stars and glyphs upon them were so much more… wizardly.
 The other guildsmen might be sworn to secrecy, but people would talk.
 At least he’d worn his good hat.

 “Well, they’re not seeing THIS!”
 Lutto exclaimed, as he gestured expansively about the Chamber of the Mind.
 “I’m not sharing this with the unmagical rabble!”